LeaPhant/flowabot/COMMANDS.md

     !recentpass
 Returns your most recent pass.
 ## !render
 Render picture or gif of a beatmap at a specific time.
+Videos 10 seconds or longer are automatically rendered as mp4 video with audio and beatmap background.

 **Variations**: `!render`, `!frame`, `!fail`